PradeepG00/P3-SemanticSegmentation/README.md

 **to SGD** as follows:

 ```
-# Change line 48: Copy the file name ('----.pth') of the best ckpt trained with Adam
+# Change line 48: Copy the file name ('----.pth') of the best checkpoint trained with Adam
 train_args.snapshot = '-------.pth'
 ...
 # Comment line 92